finity69x2/fan-control-entity-row/info.md

+Changes:

+- v1.2 - added the ability to customize the text for the buttons. defaults to "OFF, LOW, MED, HIGH"

 This is an element to add a fan control row to Home Assistant for 3-speed fans.

 It uses the code that can be found in my fan control package @ https://github.com/finity69x2/Home-Assistant/blob/master/packages/fan_package.yaml